Wemis/encoder/README.md

 # encoder
-Great program for encrypting text messages
+Great program for encrypting text messages and .txt files